espressif/esp-idf/docs/en/get-started-cmake/get-started-pico-kit.rst

 * 1 × USB A / Micro USB B cable
 * 1 × PC loaded with Windows, Linux or Mac OS

-If you like to start using this board right now, go directly to section `Start Application Development`_.
+If you want to start using this board right now, go directly to Section `Start Application Development`_.

 Overview